Healthcare in Estonia: Electronic health record

-Estonia is a pioneer in the use of Electronic health records because when general practice was moved out of hospitals in 1998 the records were kept in the hospitals, so GPs had to start their own system.
-Dr Madis Tiik established an electronic record system though it was officially illegal until 2002.
+Estonia is a pioneer in the use of electronic health records because when general practice was moved out of hospitals in 1998 the records were kept in the hospitals, so GPs had to start their own system.
+Madis Tiik established an electronic record system though it was officially illegal until 2002.
 He was a founding member of the eHealth Foundation and became its chief executive.
 There is now a central record system which is available to all healthcare professionals and can be viewed by the patient.
 Some tasks are automated, so that doctors do not have to certify that people are fit to drive.
 The application automatically checks their medical history.

 Estonia was the first country in the world that has implemented a nationwide EHR system, registering virtually all residents' medical history from birth to death.
 It was launched on 17 December 2008.

 Estonia used its existing digital public service software known as X-Road to create the EHR network.
 Estonia's system was overseen by the Ministry of Social Affairs until the creation of the Estonian e-Health Foundation.
 Since its implementation, 95% of health data has been digitized.
 Citizens that participate in the program are given an individual card that is used to access their records, like a national identification.

 The cost of this system has been €7.50 per person at the time of creation.
 Costs can stay low due to Estonia's small population.
 The system is still too small to create proper diagnosis and track national statistics according to the National Audit Office.

 Along with e-Health records, Estonia has also created an e-Prescription service.
 It allows doctors to create an electronic prescription that is then added to a patient's health card and accessed at a pharmacy to receive the medicine they may require.
 Now 97% of prescriptions are digital in Estonia.